WallAssemblyLCA/Wall-Assembly-Carbon-Calculator-1/SETUP_STEPS.md

 1. Go to Supabase and sign in.
 2. Select **New project**.
 3. Choose the Studio G organization or create one.
-4. Enter a project name such as `wall-e-studio-g`.
+4. Enter a project name such as `Strata-studio-g`.
 5. Create and safely store the Supabase database password.
 6. Choose the nearest region.
 7. Create the project and wait for setup to finish.